showered/kinfolio/README.md

 # Kinfolio
-See all your cryptocurrency wallets in one place
+See all your Kin wallets in one place.

 ## Live demo
 https://peerbet.io/kinfolio